-Did you know that in 1971 the North Carolina General Assembly designated red drum the state saltwater fish?
+In 1971, the North Carolina General Assembly designated red drum (channel bass, puppy drum, redfish) as the state saltwater fish.
 The Tar Heel State is famous for its trophy-sized red drum that weigh in excess of 40 pounds, traditionally caught in the surf and sound between Oregon Inlet and Cape Lookout.
 In 1984, a giant red drum was caught off Hatteras Island that weighed 94 pounds, 2 ounces; aside from being the state record red drum, this is also a world record for all tackle.
 North Carolina has produced 10 out of 16 current world records for red drum.

 Red drum derive their name from their color and the fact that during spawning time, males produce a drum-like noise by vibrating a muscle in their swim bladder.
 The color of red drum ranges from a deep blackish, coppery color to nearly silver.
 The most common color is reddish-bronze.